 About the Center

-In 2019-2020, Fishlinger Center Director James Donius retired and Assistant Professor of Sociology Matthew Archibald became the director.
-The Center re-located to the sociology department, and its structure and mission updated (see theFishlinger Annual Reports 2019-2020, 2020-2021).
+In 2019-2020, Fishlinger Center Director James Donius retired and sociology professor Matthew Archibald became the new director.